 I met Mr. Caen in October of 1978 while running down Maiden Lane on my way to a go-see for a product ad at Grimme.
-I had just left my Corvette with Henry, the doorman at the Hyatt on Union Square and had my house keys in my hand.
-While running down the street, looking down, attempting to put my keys in my purse, I ran smack into a man and almost knocked him over.
+I had just left my 1976 Corvette Stingray with Henry, who was the doorman at the Hyatt on Union Square at that time.
+I had my house keys in my hand.
+While running down the street, looking down, and attempting to put the keys in my purse, I ran smack into a man and almost knocked him over.
+He stumbled back a few steps then regained his balance.
 On impact, my house keys fell out of my hand dropping down a street manhole.

-The following day, while at Enrico’s for brunch with an acquaintance who knew when and where the-cow-ate-up-the-rhinestone or my google at the time, I asked about Herb Caen.
+The following day, while at Enrico’s for brunch with an acquaintance who knew when and where the cow-ate-up-the-grindstone or my personal Google at the time, I asked her about Herb Caen.
+Who is he, and what does he do?
 She perused the restaurant patrons looking to borrow a copy of the San Francisco Chronicle.
-She then read Herb Caen’s column out loud.
-She explained that he writes about San Francisco’s who’s who and their goings-on good and bad in the City.
-From that day on I subscribed to the Chronicle.
+Finding a paper, she read Herb Caen’s column out loud to me.
+She explained that he writes about San Francisco’s who’s who and their goings-on good and bad.

 Years later, shortly before he left us all, I’d see him at the Marina.
 He was pensive and in deep thought.
-He was as mysterious and wonderful as the city he wrote about.
+So, I respected his privacy and would quietly walk on by with a nod.
+He was as mysterious and wonderful as the City that he wrote about.
 I miss him!
-He loved his Baghdad-By-The-Bay, everyone knew that and we all enjoyed reading his interpretation of the goings-on in the city.
+He loved his Baghdad-By-The-Bay, everyone knew that and we all enjoyed reading his interpretations.

-Be Bold and Bloom, be inspired to help others because someone helped you.
-Be your SuperSelf, the best you every day, in every way.
+Be Bold and Bloom.
+Be inspired to help others because someone helped you.
+Be your SuperSelf, be the best you, every day, in every way.